Director of Outreach and Development

-GHRC analyzes the structural causes of human rights violations and the impact those abuses have on the population, with a particular focus on women and vulnerable communities.
+GHRC analyzes the structural causes of human rights violations and the impact those abuses have on the population, with a particular focus on human rights defenders, women, and other vulnerable communities.
 We provide reports and educational materials to the international community related to human rights in Guatemala and offer ways in which allies can effect positive change.
 We advocate for government policies in Guatemala and the United States that promote human rights, protect those Guatemalans striving to uphold those rights, and contribute to positive, systemic change.
 We also provide accompaniment and support to human rights defenders and indigenous communities threatened or attacked for their work in defense of human rights.

 GHRC is based in Washington, DC and has an office in Guatemala City.
-The Director of Outreach and Development will work from the DC office and can work remotely as health conditions dictate.
+The Director of Outreach and Development will work from the DC office.

-- Produce and mail out at least three appeals a year (spring, early fall, and late fall/end of year)
+- Produce and disseminate three major grassroots fundraising appeals a year (spring, early fall, and late fall/end of year)

 - Identify new likely donors, both individual and institutional